peastman/statmech/source/interpretation.rst

 energy in the heat bath, and that means its density of states is larger.
 (This was one of our assumptions in deriving the Maxwell-Boltzmann distribution.
 Remember?
 We assumed :math:`\mathrm{log}(\Omega_B)` was linear in energy.)

 The second term is :math:`P_B V_A`.
-This term can be interpeted in exactly the same way, only in terms of volume instead of energy.
+This term can be interpreted in exactly the same way, only in terms of volume instead of energy.
 The total volume of A+B is fixed.
 Less volume for A means more volume for B, and we assumed the density of states of B increased with volume.
 Microstates of A with lower volume are therefore consistent with more microstates of B, so they are more likely to occur.